HaYeonKim00/CES3_Spring2022/README.md

 #### connecting wifi
 For the wifi set up code part, after assigning ssid_Router and password_Router, we can connect it by using ```WIFI.begin()```.
 Make sure that you are using the same wifi for the IP address as well.

+## How we used the code

+We had three ESP32s and two motors were connected to each ESP32: a servo motor and a stepper motor.
+We all uploaded the same code but only the wifi connections were done differently since we were testing in different locations.
+However, the code can be reused with the same wifi if we were connected to the same wifi.

 ## Video
 [CES3_spring2022](https://youtu.be/axDH8re7FYI)